lowRISC/muntjac/test/riscv_dv_extension/README.md

  * No unaligned loads/stores

 ## Setup
+This has been tested on Ubuntu >= 16.04 with VCS and Spike.

 Install riscv-dv and your choice of RISC-V instruction set simulator.
-If using Spike, remember to use the `--enable-commitlog` flag when running `configure`, and set `SPIKE_PATH` to the build directory.
+If using Spike, use the `--enable-commitlog` flag when running `configure`, and set `SPIKE_PATH` to the build directory.

 You will also need access to a SystemVerilog simulator with UVM support, such as VCS.
 Ensure this simulator is on your `PATH`.